-This report covers approximately 60 countries and for each country lists foreign trade barriers that have impacts on exports of goods/services, direct investment by the US citizens, and the protection of intellectual property rights.
-The report is based on information from the US Embassies in the respective countries, US companies and other stakeholders.
-Areas of coverage include import policies, standards and conformity assessment, services barriers, investment barriers, anti-competitive practices, and electronic commerce.
+14 https://ustr.gov/sites/default/files/2014%20NTE%20Report%20on%20FTB.pdf anti-competitive practices, and electronic commerce.
 The measures listed in the report include policies/measures that the United States considers to violate/obstruct trade in goods/services regardless of their consistencies with the WTO Agreements and other international trade rules.

-For measures listed in this report, further investigations or bilateral consultations with the implementing countries will be conducted or processes toward their correction, including utilization of the WTO dispute settlement procedures and invocation of trade remedy measures, etc. will be taken.
+For measures listed in this report, further investigations or bilateral consultations with the implementing countries will be conducted or processes toward their correction, including utilization of the WTO dispute settlement procedures and invocation of trade remedy measures, etc. will be taken

-[2] Interagency Trade Enforcement Center (ITEC)
+(2) Interagency Trade Enforcement Center (ITEC)